Tushar0914k/Snake-Water-Gun-Game/README.md

 # Snake Water Gun Game 🎮

 ## Introduction
+My First Python Project
-This is a simple **Python-based Snake Water Gun game** where the player competes against the computer.
+This is a simple game  **Python-based Snake Water Gun game** where the player competes against the computer.
 It's a fun command-line game inspired by the classic "Rock Paper Scissors" but with a twist:
 - **Snake** drinks Water 🐍💧
 - **Water** sinks Gun 💧🔫